 Mistake #4: Ruining your Credit Score

 Credit cards arenít the only way to impact your credit score.
-Utility and cell phone bills that you let end up in collections?
-Unpaid tuition?
+Utility and cell phone bills that you let end up in collections.
+Unpaid tuition.
 All of this can be reported on your credit report.
-Those missed payments will be a drag on your credit score for 7 years, severely impacting your ability to take out a loan for a car or a house.
+Those missed payments will be a drag on your credit score for seven years, severely impacting your ability to take out a loan for a car or a house.

 Mistake #5: Using Financial Aid Inappropriately

 Many students receive a check for the remaining balance of their financial aid at the beginning of every semester.
 A few use it irresponsibly.

 Resist the urge to spend it all.
 Fancy new TVs, fun vacations and designer clothes can be a lot of fun, but theyíre a lot more fun (and attainable) when youíve graduated and you're working full time.